-The Duchesne emphasis on academic excellence is represented by three levels of honor roll distinction based on grades and the grade point average (GPA) achieved cumulatively.
+The Duchesne emphasis on academic excellence is represented by three levels of honor roll distinction based on grades and the grade point average (GPA) achieved cumulatively and calculated after seven semesters.
 The standards are:

-Cum Laude (with honor): for minimum cumulative GPA of 3.25 with no grade lower than "C" and without an "U" in conduct.

-Magna Cum Laude (with great honor): for minimum cumulative GPA of 3.75 with no grade lower than "C" and without an "U" in conduct.

-Summa Cum Laude (with highest honor): for minimum cumulative GPA of 4.00 without a grade lower than "B" and without an "U" in conduct.
+- Cum Laude (with honor): for minimum cumulative GPA of 3.25 with no grade lower than "C" and without a "U" in conduct. - Magna Cum Laude (with great honor): for minimum cumulative GPA of 3.75 with no grade lower than "C" and without a "U" in conduct. - Summa Cum Laude (with highest honor): for minimum cumulative GPA of 4.00 without a grade lower than "B" and without a "U" in conduct.